-Our dedicated commercial team is on hand to assist, and provides expert advice to both Landlords and Tenants on all aspects of Landlord and Tenant Law including:
+Our dedicated commercial team is on hand to assist, with our solicitors providing expert advice to both landlords and tenants on all aspects of landlord and tenant law including:

 - Renewal of business leases including applications which are both opposed and unopposed and conducting litigation under the Landlord and Tenant Act 1954